nodejs/node/deps/uv/docs/src/misc.rst

     .. versionadded:: 1.16.0

+.. c:function:: unsigned int uv_available_parallelism(void)

+    Returns an estimate of the default amount of parallelism a program should use.
+Always returns a non-zero value.

+    On Linux, inspects the calling thread's CPU affinity mask to determine if it has been pinned to specific CPUs.

+    On Windows, the available parallelism may be underreported on systems with more than 64 logical CPUs.

+    On other platforms, reports the number of CPUs that the operating system considers to be online.

+    .. versionadded:: 1.44.0

 .. c:function:: int uv_cpu_info(uv_cpu_info_t** cpu_infos, int* count)

     Gets information about the CPUs on the system.
 The `cpu_infos` array will have `count` elements and needs to be freed with :c:func:`uv_free_cpu_info`.

+    Use :c:func:`uv_available_parallelism` if you need to know how many CPUs are available for threads or child processes.

 .. c:function:: void uv_free_cpu_info(uv_cpu_info_t* cpu_infos, int count)